skalaliya/notion-x-scheduler/README.md

 ## Overview

-This repo fetches trusted AI RSS feeds, scores what matters, summarizes the best item (≤220 chars, no hashtags), writes it to your **Notion** database with `Status=Scheduled`, and a separate workflow posts it to **X** when it's ready.
+This repo automatically curates and posts AI news to X (Twitter) using a smart two-stage pipeline:

+1. **Fetcher** runs daily at ~10:05 AM Europe/Paris time (DST-aware), parses 7 trusted AI RSS feeds, scores articles by relevance and recency, summarizes the top pick with OpenAI's `gpt-4o-mini`, and queues it in your Notion database with `Status=Scheduled`.

+2. **Poster** triggers immediately after a successful fetch (plus hourly backup), checks Notion for ready posts (`Scheduled Time <= now`), and publishes them to X with proper thread support.

 **Built and maintained by:** @skalaliya